 Documentation: What you need to take with you

 The chain of custody requires that every person taking part in the test be identified by:

 Presenting two passport photos.
 Photos must be recent, in colour and showing a clear face, unobstructed by any head gear or hair.

 Identification documents that are recognized in the country in which sampling is taking place.

-In India, a driving license is the de facto national identity card as the country does not have identity cards.
-Birth certificates (in the case of babies) and passports are also valid identification documents in India.
+In India, an Aadhar Card is the de facto national identity card.
+A Birth Certificate (in the case of babies), Passport, Driving License, or Voter ID can also be used as valid identification documents in India.